pyblosxom/pyblosxom/docs/writing_entries.rst

    A warning about mtimes:

    There are some issues with this method for storing the posting date.

    First, if you ever change the blog entry, the mtime will change as well.
 That makes updating blog entries very difficult down the line.

-   There's a utility that comes with the contributed plugins pack called ``editfile.py``.
-This will note the mtime of the file, open up your favorite editor to edit the file, and when you're done, it'll reset the mtime of the file back to what it was.
+   Second, if you move files around (backup/restore, changing the category structure, ...), you need to make sure you do so in a way that maintains the file's mtime.

 .. _Entry parsers: